 extension.
 Using the previous example, and assuming

-is one of the extensions
+that pdf is one of the extensions

 configured in this list thereof, the conflict files